How many devices can you have on AT&T Fiber?

 Getting More Technical: Network Locations

-One of the inputs that define how many devices are likely to connect is known as IP addresses.
-An IP address is just about an identification number that is provided to every tool linked to your home internet service.
+One of the inputs that defines how many devices are likely to connect is known as IP addresses.
+An IP address is just an identification number that is provided to every device linked to your home internet service.

-The older IP addressing, the IPv4 would provide only approximately, 4-8 public IP addresses to a home.
-IPv4 is limited to a certain amount of devices that can directly connect, so there’s always a possibility of that being reduced.
+The older IP addressing, IPv4, would provide only approximately 4-8 public IP addresses to a home.
+IPv4 is limited to a certain number of devices that can connect directly, so there’s always a possibility of that being reduced.
 But the current networks utilize the Internet Protocol – IPv6 and therefore have no such problem.

 Thus, with virtually no number of IP addresses to be allocated, your AT&T Fiber can provide an address to each computer, smartphone, tablet, streaming stick, smart home device, and many more, depending on the number that you prefer.